pyca/pynacl/README.rst

 ~~~~~~~~~~~~~~~~~~

 PyNaCl ships as a binary wheel on OS X and Windows so all dependencies
 are included.
-Make sure you have an up-to-date pip and then just run:
+Make sure you have an up-to-date pip and run:

 .. code-block:: console